Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "When in main menu you can press 'escape' key to close options menu."
 - "Reefbacks now avoid your life pod."
 (They already have the AvoidObstacles component, so they should avoid it.)
 - "Lava geysers now cook dead fish."
 (Geyser.OnTriggerStay already applies Fire damage.)
+- "You get messages about leaks in your base only when you are inside that base."
 #### Other Reasons
 - "You can light flare in your hand without throwing it." ([Flare Repair (BepInEx)](https://www.nexusmods.com/subnautica/mods/452) already does that and more.)
 - "When in main menu you can use mouse wheel to select next or previous savegame slot."
 (Adding it without keyboard support doesn't make sense, you'd still need to click with the mouse.)